thomas051083/psd-psw/_pswlf-2020/2-3ws-of-transformation.md

 #### <font color="darkorange"><b>Insights from Outside</b></font>
 <font size="4">Be inspired by stories of transformation from the private sector!
 Featuring guest speakers who are practice leaders in their respective fields, each session also includes a candid discussion facilitated by a senior public service leader to draw out insightful connections for public service transformation.
 <br><br>
-Watch this space for updates!
-Guest speakers to be revealed soon.
+<b>Watch this space for updates!
+Guest speakers to be revealed soon.</b>
 <br><br></font>
 <div style="text-align: right"><a href="#top">Back to top</a></div>